Bakri Sawir

-Bakri bin Sawir is a Malaysian politician who has served as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Klawang since May 2018.
+Haji Bakri bin Sawir (born 9 July 1959) is a Malaysian politician who has served as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Klawang since May 2018.
 He served as Member of the Negeri Sembilan State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Menteri Besar Aminuddin Harun from May 2018 to August 2023.
 He is a member of the National Trust Party (AMANAH), a component party of the PH coalition.
 He is also presently the sole AMANAH Negeri Sembilan MLA and the sole AMANAH candidate elected in the 2023 Negeri Sembilan state election.